develprr/metamatic-framework/README.md

 }
 ```

-If want to handle Metamatic events from components that don't need to be unmounted, such as static methods and utility functions,
+But want to handle Metamatic events from components that don't need to be unmounted, such as static methods and utility functions,
 use simply handle functions for listening for Metamatic events:

 ```js